-My experience dates back over 30 years.
+My experience dates back 40 years.
 I’ve seen it all!
 I also have a working relationship with many of the veterinarians and humane organizations in the county, and am recommended by them.
 I have the experience to let you know when your pet has an issue needing medical attention, or if it’s something you can watch and track, and what you can do at home to alleviate the problem.

 Grooming is also an art, and while many dogs may look good in one clip, I can judge conformation and adjust the clip you like so your pet looks their best.
 It takes time to develop an art.

 I have worked with owners to develop custom clips that reflect their pets’ personalities.
 I call them Personality Clips.